Intimacy

 1. Visit a Urologist

 Measuring testosterone levels is a simple blood test.
 If free testosterone falls below the reference range, testosterone replacement therapy (TRT) becomes an option.
-However, TRT carries side effects, so thorough consultation with a specialist is essential.
+However, TRT carries side effects (polycythemia, acne, suppression of sperm production), so thorough consultation with a specialist is essential.
+You may feel embarrassed, but for urologists, low desire consultations are routine.

 2. Improve Your Lifestyle